Skip to content

 AutoPiff categorizes this as user_boundary_check with detection rules:

-The write-what-where primitive obtained through the missing probe allows writing attacker-controlled values to arbitrary kernel-mode addresses.
-The chompie1337 proof-of-concept demonstrates exploitation using the I/O Ring API, a feature introduced in Windows 11.
-The exploitation flow is: create an IO ring, register a buffer specifying a kernel-mode address as the completion target, perform an AFD socket operation that triggers the completion write path, and the kernel writes the I/O status to the attacker-specified kernel address without validation.
+chompie1337's PoC demonstrates the exploitation using the Windows 11 I/O Ring API.
+The attacker creates an IO ring via CreateIoRing, registers a buffer specifying a kernel-mode address as the completion target via BuildIoRingRegisterBuffers, and performs an AFD socket operation that triggers the completion write path.
+The kernel writes the I/O status to the specified kernel address without validation.

-The PoC uses this write primitive to overwrite the current process's token pointer in the EPROCESS structure with a copy of the SYSTEM process token, achieving elevation of privilege from a standard user to SYSTEM.
-The target addresses (the EPROCESS token field and the SYSTEM token value) are obtained through standard information leak techniques.
+The PoC overwrites the current process's token pointer in the EPROCESS structure with the SYSTEM process token, escalating from a standard user to SYSTEM.
+Target addresses are obtained through standard information leak techniques.

 Patch Analysis

 The patch shipped in KB5022303 (build 10.0.22621.1105) added ProbeForWrite calls before writing to user-supplied buffer addresses in the I/O completion path within afd.sys.
-This ensures the target address is validated to be within user-space bounds and writable before the driver performs the completion status write.
-If the address falls in kernel space, the probe raises an exception that is caught by the driver's exception handler, preventing the write.
+If the address falls in kernel space, the probe raises an exception caught by the driver's exception handler, preventing the write.

-AutoPiff detects this patch pattern via the added_probe_for_write and added_probe_call rules, which identify the introduction of new ProbeForWrite invocations in the patched binary's disassembly that were absent in the vulnerable build.
+AutoPiff detects this patch pattern via the added_probe_for_write and added_probe_call rules, which identify the introduction of new ProbeForWrite invocations in the patched binary that were absent in the vulnerable build.

 Detection